Anna Harris

 Oklahoma LMFT Career and Salary Opportunities

 Those concerned with momentum and potential in their field of choice don’t need to worry.
-The MFT field is projected to grow by 16% nationwide in the next ten years, according to the Bureau of Labor Statistics.
+The MFT field is projected to grow by 13% nationwide from 2024 to 2034, according to the Bureau of Labor Statistics.
 There are many reasons for this growth, but the Covid19 pandemic played no small part.
 The increased isolation brought on by lockdowns and social distancing measures caused many people to feel the need for therapy more than ever before.
 Furthermore, many people were confronted with their preexisting mental health and relationship challenges in ways they had not previously.
 The increased dependence on telecommunication and working from home normalized the use of technology for telehealth.
 Besides the pandemic, awareness and demand for mental health services have grown over the years as social media has grown and education has spread.
 Advances in technology have further increased people’s ability to access mental health services through telehealth.

 MFT Programs in Oklahoma